ShayMorad/HUJI-Hackathon-2025/README.md

 MedAssist AI is an advanced hospital coordination platform that:

-* Forecasts discharge readiness **12–24 hours** in advance (AUROC 0.91).
+* Forecasts discharge readiness hours in advance.
 * Identifies clinical & operational blockers (labs, consults, transport) in real time.
-* Routes actionable tasks to the right roles via Teams/Slack.
+* Routes actionable tasks to the right roles.

 Designed for capacity‑strained hospitals, MedAssist AI reclaims lost bed‑days, reduces infection risk, and boosts patient satisfaction—all on top of existing EMRs.